Bayardo Bar attack: Retaliation

 Loyalists, especially the UVF, responded with another wave of sectarian attacks against Catholics.
 Two days after, a loyalist car bomb exploded without warning on the Falls Road, injuring 35 people.
 On 22 August, the UVF launched a gun and bomb attack on McGleenan's Bar in Armagh.
 The attack was strikingly similar to that at Bayardo.
-One gunman opened fire while another planted the bomb; the explosion causing the building to collapse.
+One gunman opened fire while another planted the bomb; the explosion caused the building to collapse.
 Three Catholic civilians were killed (one of whom died on 28 August) and several more were wounded.
 That same night, another bomb wrecked a Catholic-owned pub in nearby Blackwatertown, although there were no injuries.

 These loyalist attacks were responded to in kind by the IRA (sometimes using the cover name "Republican Action Force"), with the months that followed the Bayardo attack being characterised as a bloody game of tit-for-tat.
 This was met with disillusionment by imprisoned republicans such as Gerry Adams and Brendan Hughes, with the latter stating that sectarianism was "destroying the whole struggle".

 Convictions

 In May 1976, Brendan McFarlane, Seamus Clarke, and Peter Hamilton were convicted in a non-jury Diplock Court and sentenced to life imprisonment inside the Maze Prison for carrying out the Bayardo murders.
-Inside the Maze, McFarlane rose to become Officer Commanding IRA prisoners and in 1983 he led the Maze Prison escape, which was the mass break-out of 38 republican prisoners, including Clarke and Hamilton.
+Inside the Maze, McFarlane rose to become officer commanding IRA prisoners and in 1983 he led the Maze Prison escape, which was the mass break-out of 38 republican prisoners, including Clarke and Hamilton.
 McFarlane and Clarke then went on the run, although Hamilton was immediately recaptured outside the prison's main perimeter gate.
 McFarlane has never spoken about the killings, and the IRA leadership has never encouraged him to do so, considering the attack was viewed as having been "purely sectarian".
 Sinn Féin president Gerry Adams, however, told journalist Alan Murray that McFarlane "hadn't a single, sectarian bone in his body".
 Peter "Skeet" Hamilton died of cancer in Dundalk on 25 February 2011 at the age of 57.